Learn API Testing - Complete Tutorial with Video

 1. Presentation Tier (Client):

-- The focus is on ensuring that the client can effectively communicate with the API and process the responses.
+• The focus is ensuring the client can effectively communicate with the API and process the responses.

 2. Application Tier (Server):

-- This tier handles incoming requests from clients, processes them, and provides responses.
+• This tier handles incoming client requests, processes them, and provides responses.

 3. Data Tier (Database):

-- While API testing primarily focuses on the interaction between the client and server, it’s important to verify that the API correctly accesses and manipulates data in the database.
+• While API testing primarily focuses on the interaction between the client and server, verifying that the API correctly accesses and manipulates data in the database is essential.

-- Testers may perform database-related tests, such as data integrity checks and data consistency validation.
+• Testers may perform database-related tests like data integrity checks and consistency validation.

 What is API Testing?

 API testing is a critical process in software testing that focuses on evaluating the functionality, performance, and reliability of an Application Programming Interface (API).
+Incorporating snapshot testing can further enhance the accuracy of your API tests.
+Understanding why API testing is important can enhance your approach to evaluating APIs.
 It involves testing the API’s endpoints, request-response mechanisms, and data exchanges.

 Steps Involved: Process Used in API Testing